Saumy-TOXOTIS/blog-fullstack/README.md

-# Blog Verse - A Full-Stack Social Blogging Platform
+# Blog App - A Full-Stack Social Blogging Platform

 ![Blog App Logo](server/uploads/Blog.svg) <!-- Optional: Add a small logo if you like -->

 ## ✨ About The Project ✨

-**Blog Verse** is a modern, full-stack social blogging platform built to connect users and facilitate seamless sharing of ideas.
+**Blog App** is a modern, full-stack social blogging platform built to connect users and facilitate seamless sharing of ideas.
 Inspired by the need for a dynamic and interactive space for content creators, Blog Verse offers a comprehensive suite of features, from real-time communication to rich content publishing.
 This project showcases a robust implementation of the MERN stack with a strong emphasis on real-time capabilities using Socket.IO and a polished user experience designed with Tailwind CSS.

 It serves as a demonstration of building complex, real-time applications from the ground up.